radiantearth/stac-spec/principles.md

 * **Working code required.** Proposed changes should be accompanied by working code (ideally with a link to an online service running the code).
 A reference implementation should be available online to power the interactive documentation.
 Fully accepted specifications should have at least 3 implementations that cover the entire specification.
-Extensions have their own[Extension Maturity](./extensions/README.md#extension-maturity) model.
+Extensions have their own [Extension Maturity](./extensions/README.md#extension-maturity) model.

 * **Design for scale.** The design should work great with more data than can be imagined right now.
 Ideally implementations are built with large test data sets to validate that they will work.